catseye/toolshelf/README.markdown

     executable on your executable search path; if you do not, it will display an error message, and will not try to dock the source.

-*   ♦ `rectify_permissions`
+*   `rectify_permissions`

     Example: `rectify_permissions yes`

-    means rectify the execute permissions; after checking out the given source but before building it, traverse all of the files in the source tree, run `file` on each one, and set its executable permission based on whether `file` called it `executable` or not.
-(This is the default for `.zip` archives.)
+    Either `yes` or `no`.
+If `yes`, rectify the execute permissions of the source, which means: after checking out the source but before building it, traverse all of the files in the source tree, run `file` on each one, and set its executable permission based on whether `file` called it `executable` or not.
+This defaults to `no` for all sources except for `.zip` archives, for which it defaults to `yes`; this hint will override the default.

 *   ♦ `prerequisites`